zore666/zero666/README.md

 - Added fake commit commit 3 of 2024-01-06 with count 5 with 5 commits
 - Added fake commit commit 4 of 2024-01-06 with count 5 with 5 commits
 - Added fake commit commit 5 of 2024-01-06 with count 5 with 5 commits
+- Added fake commit commit 0 of 2024-01-13 with count 4 with 4 commits